GSA/cto-website/content/techtalks/_index.md

   primary:
 ---

-The GSA CTO team hosts in-depth Tech Talks.
-This is where GSA IT presenters discuss technology topics affecting the agency.
-They are 30 minute informal meetings for internal GSA members.
-Demonstrations are often provided along with follow-up Q&A.
+The GSA CTO team hosts in-depth Tech Talks, where presenters discuss technology topics affecting the agency.
+Each Tech Talk is a 30-minute informal meeting with an audience of internal GSA members.
+Demonstrations are often provided along with follow-up Q&A. Registration is limited to internal GSA personnel.
+To register to attend a Tech Talk event, please contact Joe Novak at <a href="mailto:joseph.novak@gsa.gov">Joseph.Novak@gsa.gov</a>.

-Register for upcoming events here and enjoy content from past events.
-You can reach out to the presenter via contact information in the slides or through this site's feedback mechanisms.

-For questions about the content of the Tech Talks not publicly available, please contact the GSA CTO team at [cto@gsa.gov](mailto:cto@gsa.gov).
+For general questions about the Tech Talks, please contact the GSA CTO team at [cto@gsa.gov](mailto:cto@gsa.gov).